opentensor/bittensor/MIGRATION.md

 ## Subtensor
 1. ✅ In the synchronous Subtensor class, the `get_owned_hotkeys` method includes a `reuse_block` parameter that is inconsistent with other methods.
 Either remove this parameter from `get_owned_hotkeys`, or add it to all other methods that directly call self.substrate.* to maintain a consistent interface.
-2. ✅ In all methods where we `get_stake_operations_fee` is called, remove unused arguments.
-Consider combining all methods using `get_stake_operations_fee` into one common one.
+2. ✅ In all methods where we `sim_swap` is called, remove unused arguments.
+Consider combining all methods using `sim_swap` into one common one.
 3. ✅ Delete deprecated `get_current_weight_commit_info` and `get_current_weight_commit_info_v2`. ~~Rename `get_timelocked_weight_commits` to `get_current_weight_commit_info`.~~
 4. ✅ Remove references like `get_stake_info_for_coldkey = get_stake_for_coldkey`.
 5. ✅ Reconsider some methods naming across the entire subtensor module.